edbecnel/RotoRouterPhaser/RotoRouter-Rules.md

 - **Move** a token: along connected paths to any reachable empty cell (one move per turn).
 - **Score**: end a move on an **opponent’s corner** → score that corner; the moving token is **removed from the board**.
 - **Finish**: upon **3/3** scored corners, your turn ends immediately and you are auto-skipped thereafter.
+- **Pass-through corners:** tokens may pass through corners they have already scored, but they may not stop on those corners again.

 ---